-Mnemoscene will be an engine for creating RPGs or with unusual narrative vitality.
-There are two aspects to this: a way to log player choices and events in a database structured around potential narrative meaning, and to present key events based on available story-elements rather than a branching tree structure.
-The first part is about systemic memory, and the second is about decentralizing the player and changing the approach to choice/input.
+Mnemoscene will be an engine for creating digital RPGs or card games with unusual narrative vitality.
+There are two aspects to this: a way to log player choices and events in a database structured around potential narrative meaning, and way to present key events based on available story-elements rather than a branching tree structure.
+The first part is about systemic memory, and the second is about decentralizing the player and changing the approach to writing, choice, and input.

-When actions are taken in, say, a JRPG game, the database would log them.
-The log would focus on meaning for other players/actors.
-Events would be given special weight based on the circumstance: while the PC giving an NPC a potion would be recorded (as a giving event), if that was the last potion in the party’s supply or the PC was very low on health also, then the event might have greater weight.
+When actions are taken in the course of play, they are logged to a database.
+The log focuses on meaning for other players/actors.
+For instance, a PC giving an NPC a potion may be logged as a giving event from the PC to the NPC.
+Events may be given special weight based on the circumstance: if that was the last potion in the party’s supply or the PC was very low on health also, then the event may have greater weight.
 There will be many events, most seemingly inconsequential.

-At frequent moments in the story, at the end of scenes (or battles, etc.), the recent log would be reviewed and character relationship networks updated.
-These would be nets of standard feelings, and when a connection was updated, the events that updated it would be linked.
-In this way, at the end of a scene, the engine would notice that the PC has given the last health potion to the NPC despite being very low on health; this has never happened before, so the NPC’s feelings toward the PC shift significantly, perhaps creating a feeling where there was none before.
+At frequent points in the story, at the end of scenes (or battles, etc.), the recent log is reviewed and character relationship networks updated.
+These would be nets of standard feelings, and are generally hidden from the player.
+When a connection is updated, the events that updated it are linked.
+In this way, at the end of a scene, the engine can notice that the PC has given the last health potion to the NPC despite being very low on health; this has never happened before, so the NPC’s feelings toward the PC shift significantly, perhaps creating a feeling where there was none before.

-Authors in the system would spell out Events that could happen: world Events, general character Events, and special/scripted character Events.
-Each would have conditions that might refer to previous Events, to a type of scene, location, characters, and/or to relationships with relevant characters.
-The engine would then pick (randomly?) from relevant Events whose conditions are satisfied: this character is dying, his nemesis is dead, and he loves the PC; the special/scripted character “dying triumphantly in his lovers’ arms” Event can occur.
+Authors in the system spell out Events and Encounters that can happen: World Events, General Character Events, and special/scripted character Events.
+Each has conditions that must be met for it to be chosen: a type of scene, location, characters, specific relationships with relevant characters.
+The engine then picks (randomly?) from relevant Events whose conditions are satisfied.
+An RPG-standard example is that on the road between the town and the ruin, forest encounters can happen.
+After a climactic encounter, as another example, since this character is dying, his nemesis is dead, and he loves the PC; the special/scripted “character dying triumphantly in his lovers’ arms” Event can occur.